 Description of Project:

-ANTY 467 Archaeological Field School in British Columbia offers training in excavation, remote sensing, and survey in the beautiful Bridge River valley of interior British Columbia, Canada.
+ANTY 467 Archaeological Field School in British Columbia offers training in excavation and remote sensing in the beautiful Bridge River valley of interior British Columbia, Canada.
 Our research is conducted as a collaborative partnership with Xwísten, the Bridge River Indian Band.
-Research focuses on the Bridge River housepit village (http://hs.umt.edu/bridgeriver/) and related nearby sites.
+Research focuses on the Bridge River housepit village (http://hs.umt.edu/bridgeriver/) with a particular emphasis on Housepit 54, a deeply stratified pithouse at the site.
 The field school includes field trips to the famous Keatley Creek site and the Secwepemc Heritage Center in Kamloops, B.C.
-Tuition and fees are estimated to be $3100 for in-state students and $4100 for out of state.
-Out of state students may apply for a scholarship for the difference between in- and out of state charges.
-Tuition and fees cover 6 upper division UM credits and room and board while in the field context.
+Tuition and fees are estimated to be $3480.
+Tuition and fees cover 7 upper division UM credits and room and board while in the field context.
 Students are encouraged to provide their own transport to and from the field site (carpools will also be arranged).

 LGBTQ+ Staff Training Information: